 We can nearly always find space for motivated undergraduates.
 Research options in the lab range from volunteering and BIOL4905 course credits to senior theses for the degree with distinction, the honors certificate, or the neuroscience certificate.
 Theses and independent research credits work best when a student can commit to two semesters or more.
+Applications for paid internships are possible twice a year.
 Interested students should email Dr. Dunlap to discuss options and possible research topics.

 High School Students

 We welcome high school students during the summer as part of the Students and Teachers as Research Scientists (STARS) program and as part of the Jennings High School science internship program through UMSL’s Harris Center and College of Arts and Sciences.
 During the regular school year, seniors taking a research class may also join research projects as we have space.
 Although some projects involve video and image analysis that can happen anywhere, some time in the lab at UMSL is required.